 Be warned: the local authorities are often strict in enforcing these rules, and are likely to move you on (including in the middle of the night) and/or threaten you with fines if they catch you camping without a permit…

-With so many stunning places to go wild camping in Scotland, you really are spoilt for choice.
-The following are some of the very best.
+With so many stunning places to wild camp in Scotland, you really are spoilt for choice.

 Galloway Forest Park